Energy-Based Models for Continual Learning: Experiments

 \subsubsection{Qualitative analysis}

-Most existing CL methods are based on the softmax-based classifiers \cite{pellegrini2019latent,zenke2017continual}.
-To better understand why EBMs suffer less from catastrophic forgetting, we qualitatively compare our EBMs and the standard SBC model shown in \fig{fig:ebm_architecture_paper} in this part.
+To better understand why EBMs suffer less from catastrophic forgetting, we qualitatively compare our EBMs and SBC in this part.
+We provide additional analyses of CL performance of SBC and EBMs in Appendix~\ref{sec:additional_results} and Appendix~\ref{sec:additional_analyses}.

 \textbf{Energy landscape.} In \fig{fig:energy_landmap}, we show the energy landscapes after training on task 9 and task 10 of the permuted MNIST dataset.
 For SBC, the energy is given by the negative of the predicted probability.
 Each datapoint has 100 energy values (EBM) or probabilities (SBC) corresponding to the 100 labels in the dataset.
 For each datapoint, these values are normalized over all 100 classes.
 Dark elements on the diagonal indicate correct predictions.
 After training on task $T_9$, SBC assigns high probabilities to classes from $T_9$ (80-90) for almost all the data from $T_1$ to $T_9$.
 After learning task $T_{10}$, the highest probabilities shift to classes from task $T_{10}$ (90-100).
 SBC tends to assign high probabilities to new classes for both old and new data, indicating forgetting.
 In contrast, EBM has low energies across the diagonal, which means that after training on new tasks, EBM still assigns low energies to the true labels of data from previous tasks.
-This shows that EBM is better than SBC at learning new tasks without catastrophically forgetting of old tasks.
+This shows that EBM is better than SBC at learning new tasks without catastrophically forgetting the old tasks.